learn-academy-2022-golf/database-challenges/database-countries.md

 Who is the most influential head of state measured by surface area?
 (HINT: Elisabeth II)

+SELECT headofstate, SUM(surfacearea)
+FROM country
+GROUP BY headofstate
+ORDER BY SUM DESC

 What is the average life expectancy for all continents?

+SELECT continent, AVG(lifeexpectancy)
+FROM country
+GROUP BY continent
+ORDER BY AVG DESC

 What are the most common forms of government?
 (HINT: use count(*)) How many countries are in North America?
 What is the total population of all continents?